Queen of Cups

 The Queen of Cups is a card used in Latin-suited playing cards (Italian, Spanish, and tarot decks).
-It is the queen from the suit of cups.
+It is the queen from the suit of Cups.
 In Tarot, it is part of what tarot card readers call the "Minor Arcana".
+The Queen of Cups is associated with the element of Water and represents the nurturing, intuitive, and emotionally perceptive qualities of the Cups suit at their most mature feminine expression.